Gaurab Basu, MD, MPH

-Dr. Basu has received numerous awards in medical education, including the inaugural Equity, Social Justice and Advocacy Faculty Award and the Charles McCabe Faculty Prize in Excellence at Harvard Medical School.
-He has been a Curtis Prout Academy Fellow at Harvard Medical School and a Harvard Macy Scholar.
-At Harvard Medical School, he is lead faculty of climate curriculum, has been co-director of the social medicine course and has served on the Task Force to Address Racism.
+Dr. Basu has developed and evaluated numerous innovative health equity curricular programs.
+He received the inaugural HMS Equity, Social Justice, and Advocacy Faculty Award and the HMS Charles McCabe Faculty Prize in Excellence.
+He has been an HMS Curtis Prout Academy Fellow and a Harvard Macy Scholar.

 Dr. Basu was a Sommer Scholar at the Johns Hopkins Bloomberg School of Public Health, where he studied human rights.
 From 2018-2021, he was a part of the Robert Wood Johnson Culture of Health Leaders program.